 To understand the reputation of the tracking domains, we query three popular blacklisting services---Google SafeBrowsing API~\cite{Google:ij}, VirusTotal~\cite{Virustotal:kk} and Phishtank~\cite{Phishtank:pi}.
 We also analyze their WoT (Web of Trust~\cite{wot}) ranking which is a crowd-sourced website reputation metric.
 None of the domains are blacklisted by any of the services, indicating that spying extensions are difficult to identify based on their tracker domains.
 In fact, eight tracker domains have a WOT score of over 9.0 (out of 10.0) which indicates very positive crowdsourced feedback.

 \subsubsectitle{(5) Control of spying extension by a CnC server.} We observe that some extensions do not start spying on users at the time of installation.
 They need to be triggered by a remote server to either start collecting user data or to send the stored user data to the remote server.
-We observe two methods being used to control spying state: (1) spying state controlled by toggling flags in cookies and client-side storage, and (2) time-based triggers which send information after a certain period of time.
-This functionality makes detection of spying extensions a challenging task since they may act as benign during some period of time.
-We identify 88 extensions where the tracking code was toggled on and off using a state variable in the cookie store using `cookie.set' API call.
-We find two extensions using time-based triggers which start tracking after fixed periods according to a time defined in a source JavaScript file.
+We observe two methods being used to control spying state: (1) by toggling flags in cookies and client-side storage, and (2) time-based triggers which sends information after a certain period of time.
+This functionality makes detection of spying extensions a challenging task as they may act benign during some period of time.
+We identify 88 extensions where the tracking code was toggled on and off using a state variable in the cookie store via the `cookie.set' API call.
+During communication, the remote server can change the cookie state to control spying behavior.
+We find 2 extensions using time-based triggers which start tracking after fixed periods according to a time defined in a source JavaScript file.
 These control triggers require the `webRequest' and `cookies' permissions.
 The remaining 128 extensions did not require any specific triggers to start spying.